 - Average Lifespan: 14-16 years

-Chihuahua Mix Breed Profile
+Chihuahua Mix Dog Breed Information

 The Chihuahua Mix is a cross between a Chihuahua and another dog breed.
 Because a puppy can inherit any combination of traits from their parents, it’s important to ask about the other parent breed in the mix.
 Should a Chihuahua Mix take after their Chi parent, they will be a small, playful dog that is devoted to their families.